← Back to Blog

 5. Old School Cool: Sometimes the classics are classic for a reason

 Plus, Sublime's plugin API made building CodeContinue straightforward.
-The entire plugin is ~500 lines of Python—clean, maintainable, and easy to extend.
+The entire plugin is ~500 lines of Python.

 I've been using CodeContinue daily for the past few weeks.
 Here's what I've learned: